kumaraayush67/django-heroku/README.md

     heroku create *app_name*

+   - Add heroku path to git remote.

+    heroku git:remote -a *app_name*

-   - Add heroku path to git remote. can confirm it using git remote -v
+   - can confirm it using git remote -v

    - To Push all the files run